tumblecatweed/AmoveoMinerGpuCudaLinux/README.md

 # AmoveoMinerGpuCudaLinux

+### Hard fork announcement

+Amoveo blockchain will hardfork at [block 9000](https://github.com/zack-bitcoin/amoveo/commit/46f20bf12ac9749bd31926be5f25b6e8845802c9).

+Due to the POW change, current miner cannot mine on the new chain.

+New miner is already implemented in [this brach](https://github.com/tumblecatweed/AmoveoMinerGpuCudaLinux/tree/fix-pow).

+Shortly before the hardfork, the master branch will be updated to the new miner.

+Before the fork, you can test mine [here](http://159.89.106.253:3010/explorer.html?en) using new miner.
+Pool url is `http://159.89.106.253:3010`

+If you find any problem please make an issue.

+### About

 Amoveo Cryptocurrency Miner for Gpu work to be used with [AmoveoPool.com](http://AmoveoPool.com) or [amoveo mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool).
 This version is a Linux port of [original windows miner](https://github.com/Mandelhoff/AmoveoMinerGpuCuda).

 Tested Gpu Speeds: